 WUHS beta club is hosting their annual food drive!
 As many of you are already aware, the need in our community has risen dramatically over the last few weeks.
 We are hosting this for the next two weeks and students will need to bring non-perishable goods to their 1st period teacher.
 The class that brings in the most goods will get a pizza party!!
 All goods will be donated to the Adams County Homeless Shelter and the Interfaith House.

-9 days ago, Kathryn Cora
+about 1 month ago, Kathryn Cora

 Flyer